wallwei/CellCDmT/README.md

 # CellCDmT
-A Cell-cell communication inference computing framwork.
+A cell-cell communication inference computing framwork.

 ## Overview of CellCDmT